 If the target Device is CHF, the associated GPF Firmware Version shall also be updated and the GPF Device Status shall also be set to ‘Suspended’.

-All DSP Future Dated and Scheduled Service Requests shall be deleted for the ‘Suspended’ Device(s) and DCC Alerts N40 and N41 will be sent to the Service Users responsible for those Service Requests.
+All DSP Future Dated and Scheduled Service Requests shall be deleted for the ‘Suspended’ Device(s) and DCC Alerts N40 and N41 will be sent to the Users responsible for those Service Requests.

 if the Target Device Type is GPF and the GSME Firmware Version returned by the GPF is different from that stored in the SMI, DCC Alert N52 will be sent to the Responsible Supplier as a warning and the SMI Firmware Version will not be updated.